chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 # Scaffold board patio steps

 A half-day project to build a pair of patio steps out of some recycled scaffolding boards from [Newcastle Wood Recycling CIC](https://www.welovewood.org/).
-Also known as we love wood; I would thoroughly recommend their products, ethos and sense of humour.
+Also known as we love wood.
+I would thoroughly recommend their products, ethos and sense of humour.

 ## Constraints